Accelerated Weathering Testing

 - Terminology relating to artificial or accelerated weathering testing on non-metallic materials

-- Practices for exposing non-metallic materials to weathering laboratory light sources
+- Practices for exposing non-metallic materials to light sources in a weathering testing lab

 - Reference tables for solar ultraviolet spectral distribution